 As prohibition is ‘dialled back’ the cartels are forced, like any business, to downsize and negotiate with the federal government on quality and quantities for personal marijuana; they lose a market, lose demand, and lose power to the supply chain and pricing.

 But now the market will focus on personal use laws, and unless the new laws make parallel changes to the existing medical marijuana laws, the medical marijuana client community will still be stuck commuting to Mexico City to visit a doctor and pharmacy….unless the cartels get their dirty hands-on product and distribution!

 In the end, it’s the same old scenario for Canadian and American medical marijuana and CBD products users who won’t have any protections or rights, let alone access to CBD products in Mexico, UNLESS additional changes are made to the USMCA (which is highly unlikely), or there’s a separate side agreement negotiated between Canada/Mexico/USA regarding the LEGALIZATION of procurement, shipment, and delivery of medical marijuana and CBD products from Canada and USA, into Mexico.

 I look forward to your comments, tweets, and emails.

 About the Author:

-C.J. is a Canadian baby-boomer aged comedian, who does not do winters, enjoys playing tennis, laying on the beach soaking up the sun, and watching the world go by.
-C. J has been using CBD based products for managing his aches and pains for over two years.
+C.J. is a Canadian baby-boomer aged comedian, who does not do winters, enjoys playing the drums, tennis, laying on the beach soaking up the sun, watching the world go by, and spending his children’s inheritance.
+C. J transitioned three years ago from Oxycontin to CBD based products for managing his aches and pains.